Just Desserts - Hanoi's Best International Sweet Treats

 Love’s Crepes (Japanese)

 A Japanese restaurant, this crepe shop has lovely creations.
 Especially delicious are their mango crème crepes.
 Their coffee is nice, and they’re just a step away from Thong Nhat Park, on 34 Nguyen Dinh Chieu, Hai Ba Trung.

-If you love these doughy balls, Moshi Sweets on 45 Hang Trong will be a delight.
-They will package the moshi carefully for you to take away as well, though who can wait?
+If you love these doughy balls, Moshi Sweets will be a delight.
+They will package the mochi carefully for you to take away as well, though who can wait?
 Some of their flavors include mango crème, chestnut, green tea, and sakura.

 The Singaporean chain specializing in choux pastry has quite a number of shops in Hanoi.
-Try the exquisite blueberry cheddar or all time favourite triple chocolate.
+Try the exquisite blueberry cheddar or all-time favorite triple chocolate.